-This course is an introduction to common health care skills and knowledge used in clinical practice.
-Presentation of self as care provider to diverse clientele with respect for human rights is emphasized.
-Contents include but are not limited to vital sign measurement and interpretation, infection control, sterile technique, wound care, urinary catheterization, venipuncture, fetal and uterine external monitoring application, emergency response procedures, therapeutic presence and communication, and skills in team building and patient advocacy.
+This course is an introduction to common healthcare skills and knowledge used in clinical practice.
+Presentation of oneself as a midwifery care provider to diverse clientele with respect for human rights is emphasized.
+Contents include, but are not limited to, vital sign measurement and interpretation, infection control, sterile technique, wound care, urinary catheterization, venipuncture, fetal and uterine external monitoring application, emergency response procedures, therapeutic presence and communication, and skills in team building and patient advocacy.
 Medical terminology, written and electronic medical records and basic laboratory assessments will be reviewed.
-Practice and successful return demonstration of selected skills will be done at the student’s first on campus experience.
+Practice and successful return demonstration of selected skills will be done during an on-campus experience.

 MS - Midwifery